-If you would like to learn more about the Spanish Missions on the Baja click here.
-The author, David Kier is a wealth of knowledge on the subject and indeed has dedicated the bulk of his life to researching these historical, colonial outposts.
+For more information on this history check out the book Baja California, Land of Missions, by David Kier.
+The author is a wealth of knowledge on the subject and indeed has dedicated the bulk of his life to researching these historical, colonial outposts.

 You do not have to categorically align yourself with any particular religious belief system to enjoy a stroll around any of these missions, nor do you have to be a history or architectural buff.